-The great majority of those vaccinated will develop immunity to the hepatitis B virus.
-The vaccine causes no harm to those who already immune or to those who may be HBV carriers.
-Although workers may desire to have their blood tested for antibodies to see if vaccination is needed, employers cannot make such screening a condition of receiving vaccination and employers are not required to provide prescreening.
+The vaccine causes no harm to those who are already immune or those who may be HBV carriers.
+Although personnel may opt to have their blood tested for antibodies to determine need for the vaccine, employers may not make such screening a condition of receiving vaccination nor are employers required to provide pre-screening.